Conditional permissions being given to some industries to operate: Hry CM

 There will, however, be no relaxation in containment zones, he said.
 Standalone shops have been given permission to function in cities while in villages, all shops have been opened up, he said.

-The industrial units, which can run with 50 per cent workforce while following social distancing norms, have been allowed to increase their working hours from 8 hours to 12 hours, but they will have to pay their workers for four hours of extra work, said Khattar..
+The industrial units, which can run with 50 per cent workforce while following social distancing norms, have been allowed to increase their working hours from 8 hours to 12 hours, but they will have to pay their workers for four hours of extra work, said Khattar.
+Maintaining that the state's revenue sources have dried up during the present crisis, Khattar said, “We will have to curtail our expenses and generate sources of income.”
+He said though the present crisis has posed many challenges, “we have to face it”.

+“Life may have come to a standstill but it will gradually pick up pace and things will gradually return towards normalcy,” he hoped.
+After having reportedly said that new recruitments in the state will remain “frozen” for a year, for which he drew sharp criticism from the opposition, Khattar clarified that directive will remain applicable only certain posts universities.

+He said 12,500 recruitments were already in pipeline for which candidates have earlier appeared for the tests.
+These recruitments will be made in due course, which will take total number of recruitments made in past five years to nearly 86,000, he said, adding in all about 86,000 recruitments were made during ten years of previous Congress government.

 ALSO READ